-Choose Excellence with a MA in Clinical Mental Health Counseling
+Choose Excellence with an MA in Clinical Mental Health Counseling

 Upon graduation, you will have fulfilled all the educational and pre-master’s field experience requirements to qualify for the license as a mental health counselor (LMHC) in Massachusetts and many other states.
 Students interested in licensure as a Marriage and Family Therapist (LMFT) may wish to learn more about our Couples and Family Therapy Area of Emphasis.

 We also offer an online version of the Clinical Mental Health Counseling program.
-The core curriculum and field education requirements are similar.
-However there are some differences.
-You can read about the online MA in Clinical Mental Health Counseling.
+The core curriculum and field education requirements are similar; however, there are some differences.
+If this is something you might be interested in, you can read about the online MA in Clinical Mental Health Counseling.

 What is Clinical Mental Health Counseling?